SC

 The Right Way to Price Your Services

 As an independent consultant you carry costs an employer normally absorbs: self-employment tax, health cover, pension contributions, paid leave, equipment, software licences, professional indemnity insurance, and the cost of finding your next client.
+Every business expense needs to be factored into your rate before you quote a single client.

 Pricing MethodBased On

-Cost-plusExpenses + income goal + profit margin
+Cost-plusExpenses + income goal + profit margin — tied closely to your contribution margin

 Market rateWhat competitors charge for similar skills